Hair Relaxer Lawsuit

 With Free Legal Reviews, filing a claim has never been easier.
 When you work with an attorney in our network, you don’t have to step a foot into a courtroom to get financial relief for your case.

-Submit one of our 2-minute eligibility assessments to see if your case is eligible.
+Complete one of our online eligibility assessments to see if your case is eligible.

 If you qualify, a legal advocate will contact you for more information about your case.